lxvm/ph121c/hw2/python/README.md

 has some functionality but is not as capable

 Note that almost every package uses `pillow`, so I will too.

+## Runtimes

+The file `runtimes.txt` contains some of the diagonalization runtimes for smaller systems of up to $L=20$.
+I am sad that I trying to make larger matrices results in the IPython kernel crashing, but I can work around this by using scipy LinearOperator instances.
+The issue with that however is that the code is slower because it uses my single-threaded LinearOperator much more heavily

 ## More help